jdyeakel/jdyeakel.github.io/teaching/ecology/index.md

     * 03D - Tuesday 11:30-1:20pm on [Zoom](https://ucmerced.zoom.us/j/82706992699) (remote, synchronous)
     * 02D - Thursday 11:30-1:20pm on [Zoom](https://ucmerced.zoom.us/j/89125656499) (remote, synchronous)

-*	Prof. Yeakel Office Hours: TBD
+*	Prof. Yeakel Office Hours: Monday 9-11am or by appointment on [Zoom](https://ucmerced.zoom.us/j/89878534043)
-*	TA Megha Suswaram Office Hours: Mondays 12-2pm
+*	TA Megha Suswaram Office Hours: Mondays 12-2pm on [Zoom](https://ucmerced.zoom.us/j/82135505682) (same password as other zoom rooms)

 ## Contact
 Please use the Inbox application in the CatCourses (Canvas) website to contact either of us. *There is no guarantee of response if personal emails are used.*